Miguelaeb/huddle-landing-page-with-curved-sections/README.md

-# Frontend Mentor - Fylo landing page with two column layout
+# Frontend Mentor - Huddle landing page with curved sections

-This is a solution to the [Fylo landing page with two column layoutFylo landing page with two column layout challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-curved-sections-5ca5ecd01e82137ec91a50f2).
+This is a solution to the [Huddle landing page with curved sections challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-curved-sections-5ca5ecd01e82137ec91a50f2).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Preview